-Arrive into Maastricht, and meet us where we have arranged a refreshments and Limburg pie for you before you get saddled up and start your ride.
+Arrive into Maastricht and meet us where we will have arranged a refreshments and Limburg pie for you before you get saddled up and start your ride.
 Today you will ride from from Maastricht to Liège, the “fiery city”.
 Crossing Holland into Belgium you will follow the River Jeker to the idyllic village of Kanne.
-From there you will head to Ternaaien/Lanaye, and then onto Visé, and finally Liège.
+From there you will head to Ternaaien/Lanaye, then onto Visé, and finally Liège.

 You will spend time on the safe cycling lane that follows the the Meuse river.
 You will then follow the John Cockerill railway out of Liège.
 We recommend stopping at Val St. Lambert crystal factory shop to see the decorative glass before riding through the quiet back-roads past stereotypical Walloon villages, on to Huy.
-The Grande Place in Huy is a great place to relax and enjoy lunch and you will slowly make you way out of the industrial zones that litter the landscape out on to fresh pastures.
+The Grande Place in Huy is a great spot to relax and enjoy lunch.
+You will then begin to make your way out of the industrial zones that litter the landscape and head out on to fresh pastures.

-A picturesque landscape awaits you today as you cycle to Sedan, famous for the larges castle in Europe.
-This is the point at which you leave the Meuse Route and after a lunch break you will start on the beginning of the Vennbahn route.
+A picturesque landscape awaits you today as you cycle to Sedan, famous for hosting the largest castle in Europe.
+This is the point at which you leave the Meuse Route and, after a lunch break, you begin on the Vennbahn route.
 There is a small incline as you cross the border back into Belgium before a downhill all the way to Bouillon.

-You will have a short climb out of Bouillon and then a fairly steep couple of hills up to the village of Cugnon.
-To reward your climbing efforts, enjoy coffee and apple cake in Hotel des Roches.
+You will begin with a short climb out of Bouillon before taking on a fairly steep couple of hills up to the village of Cugnon.
+To reward your climbing efforts, enjoy a coffee and some apple cake in Hotel des Roches.
 Leaving Cugnon you will find yourself cycling along country roads through farmland.
-The villages you pass appear untouched by time and offer some superp views across the plains.
+The villages you pass appear untouched by time and offer some superb views across the plains.
 Your day’s cycle ends in Bastogne, a town filled with monuments that remember the World War 2 Battle of the Ardennes.

-Your ride will take you through one of the most beautiful pasrts of the cycling network south of Gouvy, and into Luxembourg.
+Your ride will take you through one of the most beautiful parts of the cycling network South of Gouvy and into Luxembourg.
 You will ride through slightly undulating Luxembourg terrain on quiet roads to the Vennbahn route.
-Later in the day, you will cross the border back into Belgium and pass through idyllic landscapes to the ruins of Burg Reuland and then finally to Sankt-Vith.
+Later in the day, you will cross the border back into Belgium and pass through idyllic landscapes to the ruins of Burg Reuland and then finally into the small town of Sankt-Vith.

-You will ride on the excellent bike lane between Sankt-Vith and Waimes.
+You begin the day by riding on the excellent bike lane between Sankt-Vith and Waimes.
 From there, head towards the Ardennes-Eiffel Nature Park, stopping off in Montenau and Sourbrodt.
 Kalterherberg is a good spot to enjoy lunch.
-As you crusie onon, you will leave the Vennbahn towards Monschau where you will stay the night.
-This enchanting Eifel town boasts half-timbered houses, friendly cafes and good restaurants.
+As you cruise on, you will leave the Vennbahn and head towards Monschau where you will stay the night.
+This enchanting Eiffel town boasts half-timbered houses, friendly cafes and great restaurants.

 Your ride across 5 countries takes in similar scenery given the proximity of each country.
 You can be assured of relatively flat riding except for a couple of isolated hills through Germany and Luxembourg.